Yefeng0920/Publication_bias_workshop_SORTEE2022/README.md

+# Publication bias workshop at SORTEE2022 (SORTEE.org)

+## Workshop Topic
+Test, adjust for, and report publication bias

+## Facilitators
+Dr. Yefeng Yang, Dr. Malgorzata Lagisz, and Alfredo Sánchez-Tójar

+## Target Audience
+The targeted audience is any researcher conducting, or planning to conduct, a meta-analysis.
+Publication bias testing is an essential part of a meta-analysis.
+Thus, every meta-analyst should know how to properly test and adjust for publication bias to ensure that their meta-analytic inferences are robust and reliable before disseminating them.

+## Requirements
+There are no formal requirements for participating, but knowledge of R is desirable given that our tutorial will be based entirely on R programming language.

+## Workshop Objectives
+- To raise participants’ awareness on the importance of performing publication bias tests when conducting a meta-analytic synthesis
+- To guide participants to select the best publication bias methods to properly test publication bias in their own meta-analysis papers
+- To guide the participants to implement a publication bias test using a real-world data
+- To provide participants with a hands-on tutorial (with R code), which can be directly adjusted to their own analyses

-# Publication_bias_workshop_SORTEE2022
+# Instructions

-shared materials for participants: some examples of publication bias in ecology and evolution, methodological paper for publication bias, a quick hands-on tutorial
+Some examples of publication bias in ecology and evolution, methodological paper for publication bias can be found here:

-The HTML file for the workshop can be accessed from here: https://github.com/Yefeng0920/Publication_bias_workshop_SORTEE2022/blob/main/pub_bias_code.html
+A quick hands-on tutorial for the workshop can be accessed from here: https://github.com/Yefeng0920/Publication_bias_workshop_SORTEE2022/blob/main/pub_bias_code.html

 A more comprehensive how-to guide to test and adjust for publication bias materials can be accessed from here: https://github.com/itchyshin/publication_bias